Guy Garvey: Career

 He had a monthly column in the now-defunct listings magazine City Life and is a patron of the Mines Advisory Group (MAG), the Manchester-based charity responsible for clearing war zones of mines and munitions worldwide.

+In 2014, he was a guest of Kirsty Young on Desert Island Discs and he chose Bushmills Irish whiskey and ice as his luxury item.
+His book choice was, The Collected Works of J.D.
+Salinger.
+His selected best disc was, Talk Talk's New Grass, Laughing Stock.

 In 2015, Garvey presented Music Box, an iPlayer-exclusive series covering emerging and established bands.
-Garvey has also read several children's stories for the CBeebies "Bedtime Stories" program on the BBC.
+Garvey has also read several children's stories for the CBeebies "Bedtime Stories" programme on the BBC.

 In 2015, Garvey announced that he would be releasing his first solo studio album while continuing his duties as Elbow's lead songwriter.
 The resulting album, Courting the Squall, was released on 30 October 2015, by Polydor Records in the UK.
 On 27 October 2015 Garvey appeared on BBC Two's Later... with Jools Holland, where he performed "Angela's Eyes" and "Belly of the Whale".

 In April 2017, Garvey appeared in the BBC television sitcom Peter Kay's Car Share, playing Kayleigh's brother-in-law Steve.

 In September 2018, Garvey appeared in the ITV television series The Bletchley Circle: San Francisco, as the bar singer in the Episode "Fog of War".
 He sings "I Only Have Eyes for You".

-In 2020, he collaborated with Wise Owl Films (part of Lime Pictures) on the Sky Arts music series, Guy Garvey: From The Vaults, which features performances and interviews from a specific year in pop and rock history.
-Archive footage includes Channel 4's The Tube (made by Tyne Tees), children's shows such as Tiswas, Razzmatazz and Get It Together, as well as clips from regional programmes such as So It Goes, The London Weekend Show and The Geordie Scene.
+In 2020, the singer collaborated with Wise Owl Films (part of Lime Pictures) on the Sky Arts music series, Guy Garvey: From The Vaults, which features performances and interviews from a specific year in pop and rock history.
+Archive footage includes Channel 4's The Tube, Tiswas, Razzmatazz and Get It Together, as well as clips from regional programmes such as So It Goes, The London Weekend Show and The Geordie Scene.
 Many of the performances were previously unseen or being shown for the first time since they originally aired.
-The series began on 18 September 2020, returning for a second season the following year and a third in 2022.
-Series 4 and 5 are currently in production.
+The series began on 18 September 2020 and returned to Sky Arts for a fifth series in September 2024.

+In January 2024, Elbow performed on The Graham Norton Show and afterwards Garvey joined Norton's guests to promote Elbow's tenth studio album, Audio Vertigo which was released on the 22 March.
+Their tour started on 4th May 2024 in Newcastle.

 Personal life

-Garvey began dating actress Rachael Stirling in 2015 and the two were married in June 2016 at Manchester Town Hall.
+Garvey began dating DJ and presenter Edith Bowman in 2004, before later having a long-term relationship with writer Emma Jane Unsworth.
+He started dating actress Rachael Stirling in 2015 and the couple were married in June 2016 at Manchester Town Hall.
 The couple had their first child, a son, in 2017.

-In a 2019 interview, Garvey identified Talk Talk's Spirit of Eden and Laughing Stock albums as his two favourite albums of all time, and also cited Bjork's Vespertine, Joni Mitchell's For the Roses, and the work of I Am Kloot and Peter Gabriel as other favourites, among many others.
+In a 2019 interview, Garvey identified Talk Talk's Spirit of Eden and Laughing Stock albums as his two favourite albums of all time, and also cited Björk's Vespertine, Joni Mitchell's For the Roses, and the work of I Am Kloot and Peter Gabriel as other favourites, among many others.